swift-serverless/Breeze/README.md

 This package provides the code to build a Serverless REST API in Swift based on AWS Lambda, APIGateway and DynamoDB.

-The following diagram represents the infrastructure architecture:
+The following diagram represents the infrastructure architecture of a CRUD REST Serverless API:

 ![AWS Serverless Rest API](images/AWS-Serverless-REST-API.svg)

+The APIGateway exposes the API interface through endpoints and converts the HTTP requests to APIGatewayV2Request events for the Lambdas.
+Each Lambda receives events from the APIGateway, decodes the events to extract parameters, performs an operation on a DynamoDB table and returns a response payload to the APIGateway.
+DynamoDB will be accessed through the Lambdas to persist a key-value pair representing data.

-With a single line of code, Breeze implements all the Lambdas required for the CRUD REST API interface.
+With a single line of code, Breeze implements all the Lambdas required for the CRUD interface converting APIGatewayV2Request to an operation on a DynamoDB table and responding with APIGatewayV2Response to the APIGateway.
-The CRUD REST API manages a Swift Codable struct on DynamoDB.

 # Usage